Entering Ankhar’s lounge, Ray had trouble believing the swank nightclub existed in the same solar system as the Needle, much less the same planet.

 The voice from behind would have been enough to stop him—low, musical, and soothing as water in a deep stream.

 But when he turned to face the voice’s owner—hells—no healthy, breathing male would have ignored.

 From the jeweled pins in her deep brown curls to the bronze-painted toes peeking from the metallic sheath of her gown, she walked, as some poet once said, in beauty, like the night.

 He met her startlingly blue gaze.
-“What makes you think I want to get in that door?”
+“And what makes you think I want to get through that door?”

 “You’d be right,” he admitted, deciding that the truth, or a version of the truth, would best serve him now.
 “Ray Slater, jammer by trade.
 Finn hired me as his bodyguard which means I’m contractually obligated to keep him from being hauled off by a pair of bruisers.”

 “Bodyguard?”
 She tilted her head, and he felt more than saw the frisson of amusement running beneath the urgency.
 “Interesting.”

 “Because Mr. Finn struck me as being very self-sufficient.”
 And here she stepped up to his level.
 Not so close as to be touching him, but close enough he could feel the warmth shimmering off her skin and inhale the soft, spicy scent she wore.
 “I can help you help him.”
 Her breath brushed at his jaw.